ronaldbosma/blog/content/blog/azure-workbook-tips-and-tricks/index.md

     , sessionCorrelationId = tostring(customDimensions["Request-Session-Correlation-Id"])
 ```

-We've made the following changes;
+We've made the following changes:

-- The `union isfuzzy=true` part is useful when quering multiple even types.
+- The `union isfuzzy=true` part is useful when querying multiple even types.
 Because we're only querying requests we've removed it.
 - The query screen provides a 'Time range' pill that can be used to specify a time range to filter on.
 We will provide a similar filter in our workbook.
-So the where clause on `timestamp` is removed.
+So, the where clause on `timestamp` is removed.
 - We'll only query on a single API Management instance, so the 'in' filter has become an 'equals'.
 - We'll be adding the filter on API name in our workbook.
-So it's removed for now.
+So, it's removed for now.
 - We extend the query results with the following properties from the custom dimensions array.
 We also convert them to strings, so they're easier to work with.
   - Subscription Name: the name of the subscription that was used to call an API.
 This will make it possible to identify who performed a request.
   - API Name: this is the name of the API that was called.